 The Psychology major culminates in a year-long capstone experience.
 Students work closely with one or more faculty members within psychology or related disciplines, conducting original research with the goal of adding to our understanding of a specific psychological effect.
 Although empirical work is strongly encouraged, other approaches to the capstone will be considered on a case-by-case basis.
 The capstone in Psychology does not include a formal course, but the cohort of majors does meet approximately 4-6 times per semester to present ideas, discuss findings, and troubleshoot challenges.

-Students may minor in Psychology by taking Understanding Behaviour and Cognition, Statistics and Research Methods For Psychology, and at least three additional courses in the programme.
+Students may minor in Psychology by taking Introduction to Psychology, Statistics and Research Methods For Psychology, and at least three additional courses in the programme.